 Exact set of Materials properties that have to be supplied to and can be extracted as a result of a Workflow vary based on the type of Workflow and models/methods included therein.

-Below we provide example (characteristic) properties extracted by the default workflows using Density Functional Theory.
+Below we provide example properties extracted by the using Density Functional Theory (DFT) as simulation results:

 |Total Energy||The ground state energy (free energy) of the system|